 - Examination of the transfer of the circular into a FINMA ordinance on the basis of the ex-post evaluation. - Elevation to the level of FINMA ordinance is for formal reasons and is not with the intention of making significant changes to the current auditing activities.
+Limited portion of the content remains in a circular.

-2.2.
-Anti-money laundering/compliance
+2.2 Anti-money laundering/compliance